learn-co-curriculum/ruby-arguments-readme/README.md

 ## Overview

-We'll cover how to define a method, how to add arguments, how to make arguments optional by providing a default value, how to use the arguments within the method, and how method scoping works in Ruby.
+We'll cover how to define a method, and how to add and use arguments within methods.

 ## Objectives